Daniels-Race's work has involved a wide range of research in the area of

 microscopy (AFM) and fluorescence, Dr. Daniels-Race and students explore nanoscale

 phenomena for next-generation device development.
-An Associate Professor of
+A Professor of

 ECE, she is also a faculty member of LSU's Center for Computation and